 Use of e-mail by a quorum of a public body may, in some circumstances, constitute a meeting under Oregon's public meeting laws, even when discussions take place through one-on-one email discussions that then can be passed on to others.
-As such, the City Commission is encouraged to refrain from discussing City business via electronic messages in those cases in which members are deliberating towards a decision.
+As such, the members City Commission are encouraged to refrain from discussing City business via electronic messages in those cases in which members are deliberating towards a decision.